-- Election results by city: Likud won in eight out of the 10 largest cities
+- Election Results by City: Likud Won in 8 of the 10 Largest Cities

 For many in the so-called “bubble,” it was May 1996 all over again – the election that brought Benjamin Netanyahu to power for the first out of four times.
 In that election, held half a year after Yitzhak Rabin was assassinated, Israelis went to bed confident that his successor, Labor party leader Shimon Peres, would be the next prime minister, only to wake up to news the following morning that Netanyahu had slipped ahead with a few thousand critical votes.

 The last polls published this past weekend showed that the Zionist Union, the main center-left party, had a clear edge of 3-4 seats over Likud.
 But the exit polls published last night found that not only was the race neck-and-neck, but that only Likud had a viable chance of cobbling together a coalition.
 That didn’t mean all hope was lost, as many were praying that once the real votes were counted, things might look different and more in line with the weekend polls.